tharatau/site/DESIGN.md

 - No third party modules.
 - If a feature is not used, do not try supporting it.
-- If a feature is no longer used, remove it.
+- If a feature is no longer used/does not need to be used, remove it.